ssorallen/gifs-r-us/README.md

 - Search and Trending pages ended up being quite similar in their data loading, and ideally could be factored into a common hook and potentially a common reducer and set of actions.
-- Added Bootstrap to the project with intentions of using more of the CSS but ended up only using the Navbar and the inline form.

 ## Resources